|John Henry Beacher

 20. He was described as 5'7" 140lbs.
 Brown eyes, brown hair, dark complexion on 16 Oct 1940 in Arendtsville, Adams, PA.
 4

-21. He resided at Dept. Of Zoology & Entomology, The Ohio State University, Columbus, OH on 16 Oct 1940 in Columbus, Franklin, OH.
+21. Residence: Dept. Of Zoology & Entomology, The Ohio State University, Columbus, OH on 16 Oct 1940 in Columbus, Franklin, OH.
 4

 22. Newspaper: Gettysburg Times, 9 Nov 1940, Gettysburg, Adams, PA.
 25 "John Beecher, West York street, who is a member of the staff of the Pennsylvania State College research laboratory at Arendtsville, has entered Ohio State university at Columbus where he will study until March when he will resume his work at the laboratory."